OctopusDeploy/blog/blog/2022-q3/different-types-of-tests/index.md

 ---
 title: The different types of software tests
 description: This post explains why testing is important.
-The post discusses the two methods of testing: manual and automated and the two broad types of testing: functional and non-functional.
+The post discusses the two methods of testing, manual and automated and the two broad types of testing, functional and non-functional.
 The post gives some examples of different types of tests.
 author: terence.wong@octopus.com
 visibility: private
 published: 3020-01-01-1400